Montreal-Quakers/website/README.md

 It should be easy to add more media in files in the ```_includes``` folder.
 To call them up, or to choose which pages they appear on, look in ```_config.yml``` under ```media_pages```.
 For instance, the first lines say:
 ```
 media_pages:
-  - page_trans: index
+  - page_trans: home
     media: yt_embed.html
 ```
-This means that on the homepage ([/index.html](https://montreal.quaker.ca/index.html)), yt_embed.html will appear full-width next to it.
+This means that on the homepage ([/home.html](https://montreal.quaker.ca/home.html)), yt_embed.html will appear full-width next to it.

 Note too that there is an image carousel in the sandbox page.
 That can be inserted in any page the same way as the YouTube videos.
 For instance, if we want it on the ```about``` page, just add these lines to [```config.yml```](https://github.com/Montreal-Quakers/website/blob/master/_config.yml) under ```media_pages:```:
 ```